There aren’t many sweeping companies that can say they’ve grown over the last three years – but Stripe-N-Sweep of Houston can say it.

 It mushroomed to the point where the 17-person company today runs nine Masco sweepers (one Tennant sweeper for garage sweeping) and sweeps roughly 700 parking lots a week.
 Les says 95% of the work the company does is sweeping with the remaining 5% subcontracted out for striping, asphalt or concrete repair, and power washing.
 Many of Stripe-N-Sweep’s customers are property management firms that represent more than 20 properties, with the focus being retail and office building parking lots.

 “We don’t target a certain type of customer.
 Anybody that will pay us to sweep, we’ll sweep,” Diane says.

-Easier with a Truck
+Sweeping is Easier with a Truck

 The company started in 1985 when Les, who had done some work for another sweeping contractor, left to start his own company.
 An aircraft mechanic by trade, he had shifted to auto mechanics when Eastern and Braniff airlines went bankrupt.

 At the previous sweeping company he worked as a sweeper operator for two weeks before he was promoted to supervisor, and soon after he was promoted to sweeper sales.
 “It was his past experience as a restaurant manager that helped him know how to manage people, and that company recognized that right away,” Diane says.

 But after about a year Les decided to run his own sweeping business.
 “I decided I can do this myself, so I went and borrowed $1000 and bought a Billy Goat blower and a backpack blower to clean with.”
 At the time he was also working part-time at a local grocery store “which helped pay for gas for sales calls.”